alberttrann/Paper_Classifier/README.md

 *   **Sub-step 2.4: Implement Combined Feature Sets at the Input Layer.**
     *   **Action:** Create new, combined feature matrices before any models are trained.
     *   **Plan:**: Create `X_tfidf_plus_emb`: Horizontally stack the "advanced" TF-IDF matrix and the SciBERT embeddings matrix using `scipy.sparse.hstack`.
-    *   **Goal:** Create two powerful, wide feature sets to test if a single strong model (`XGBoost` or `LogisticRegression`) can outperform ensembles when given access to all features at once.
+    *   **Goal:** Test if a single strong model can outperform ensembles when given access to all features at once.

 #### **Phase 3, Step 3: Advanced Single Model Benchmarks**